porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

     .forEach(company -> System.out.println(company));
 ```

-All classes are thread-safe, you can, and you should, reuse them as long as possible.
+All classes are unmodifyalbe and thread-safe.
+You can and you should reuse them as long as possible.

+Be warned that the first login will usually fail, because your IP is missing.
+Have a look at the Partner.Net Self-Service to fix this issue.

 ## Apache HTTP Client